isaiaherb/reddit-analytics/README.md

 This repository also includes an Apache Airflow DAG to manage the workflow.

-Visit **https://hub.docker.com/repository/docker/isaiaherb9264/reddit-charles-schwab** to pull the required Docker images.
+Visit **https://hub.docker.com/repository/docker/isaiaherb9264/reddit-charles-schwab** to download the required Docker images to run in Airflow.

 ## Dependencies
 * pandas==2.2.2